-It may be hard to imagine today, but in the 1890s, if you were injured, it was left to the police, firefighters and even taxi-drivers to staff a fleet of wheeled stretchers, named ‘litters’, to take patients to the nearest hospital or doctor’s surgery.
+It may be hard to imagine today, but if you were injured in the 1890s, it was left to the police, firefighters and even taxi drivers to staff a fleet of wheeled stretchers, named ‘litters’, to take patients to the nearest hospital or doctor’s surgery.

-A full-time ambulance service was established shortly before the turn of the 20th century.
+A full-time ambulance service wasn’t established until shortly before the turn of the 20th century.
 The Metropolitan Asylums Board ran just six ambulance stations, each adjoining the Board’s hospitals at Deptford, Fulham, Hampstead, Homerton, Stockwell, and Woolwich.
 Almost the whole of London fell within a three-mile radius of one of the stations.

 Early on, the ambulance fleet was horse-drawn.
-The first petrol-driven ambulance appeared in 1904 and could carry a single stretcher at up to 15mph.
+The first petrol driven ambulance appeared in 1904 and could carry a single stretcher at up to 15mph.

 Major change came in 1930 when the Government announced proposals for the reorganisation of local government in England and Wales, including the transfer of responsibilities for the ambulance service to the county councils.
 So, on 1 April 1930, the Board’s duties and responsibilities passed to the London County Council, which also took over responsibility for all the hospitals.

 As the Second World War approached, an auxillary ambulance service was set up as part of the Government’s civil defence service.
 Ennis Smith became a well-known figure for she was the youngest ambulance driver at the age of just 16.
 After the war, she joined London Ambulance Service.